postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 ![Mocks modal](https://assets.postman.com/postman-docs/Mocks+modal.jpg)

-> If you choose to make your mock server private, you'll have to generate and API key.
+> If you choose to make your mock server private, you'll have to generate an API key.

 Make note of the "Next steps" that will automatically appear after you click **Create mock server**.